NathanKr/next.js-youtube-api-outh2-with-refresh-token/README.md

 <ul>
 <li>i have added iron-ssesion so after /api/loginauth i am able to save the code in a cookie in /api/oauth2callback and use it in /api/videos but only once.
 Next time i need to re-login</li>
 <li>Altough i need to login each time the api structure now is better because videos is stand alone api and /api/loginauth \ /api/oauth2callback are generic</li>
+<li>add withAuth to handle authentication</li>
+<li>save access token instead of code seems better because the token is valid for about 1 hour</li>
+<li>add refresh token for complete solution - need to check</li>
 </ul>